 From Wat Si Chum the road leads to the main road where a left turn leads back towards Sukhothai.

 Turn right here and after about a kilometre there is a small turning to the left with a sign pointing to Wat Saphan Hin.
 The name means stone bridge temple.
-It is built on a hill overlooking the plain of Sukhothai and is reached via a 300 metre long slate path.
-At the top there is a prayer hall with a 12.5 metre standing Buddha called Phra Attharot.
-The statue itself is in a poor state of repair and has had to be reinforced from the rear to stop it falling over completely.
-Hopefully it can be restored soon.
+It is built on a hill overlooking the plain of Sukhothai and is reached via a 300-metre-long slate path.
+At the top, there is a prayer hall with a 12.5 metre standing Buddha called Phra Attharot.
+The statue itself is in a poor state of repair and has had to be reinforced from the rear to stop it from falling over completely.
+Hopefully, it can be restored soon.
 The view looking back over the plain is quite beautiful.
 It is believed that Ramkamhaeng himself would come here to pay his respects on Buddhist holy days.